CHURCH ON TAP LENTEN BOOK STUDY 2019

 Our Church on Tap is a little different from what you will see in the video below (we didn't have the bar set up as an altar and we didn't use a video screen).
 We do have fantastic discussions which came out of our studies of the book.

-OUR CHOSEN BOOK FOR LENT 2018: The Inconvenient Indian by Thomas King
+OUR CHOSEN BOOK FOR LENT 2019: The Alchemist by Paulo Coehlo

 We'll begin our study at the church on Ash Wednesday, following our service of Holy Eucharist with the Imposition of Ashes.
-At that time, we will choose a weeknight that works best for the majority of those present for the rest of our book study gatherings.
+At that time, we will choose a weeknight that works best for the majority of those present for the rest of our book study gatherings, which take place over supper at the Beaver Bank Station.
+Everyone is welcome and (spoiler alert!) we always have FUN!

 Our study concludes on Good Friday with a movie about the state of the world, that we watch together in the morning, followed by a fish chowder lunch and our Good Friday worship service with Meditations on the Cross of Jesus, beginning at Noon.